strontic/strontic.github.io/xcyclopedia/library/diskpart.exe-FF8F37FECFB4F7A56531E413883E03F5.md

 ## Possible Misuse

 *The following table contains possible examples of `diskpart.exe` being misused.
-While this file is **not** malicious, its legitimate functionality can by abused for malicious purposes.*
+While `diskpart.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --